ganlinghui/ganlinghui.github.io/_publications/research.md

 My dissertation was motivated by the observation that across many unrelated sign languages, focus-related elements often appear in the clause-final position, including wh-questions, Question Answer Pairs, focused phrases (e.g., ONLY-phrases), and negatives.
 I investigated the syntactic, prosodic, and semantic properties of constructions that make use of the clause-final position, and how such usage is systematically related to information structure at the *right-periphery*.
 This project was awarded a Linguistics Doctoral Dissertation Research Improvement Grant by the [U.S. National Science Foundation (NSF)](https://www.nsf.gov/funding/opportunities/ling-ddri-linguistics-program-doctoral-dissertation-research).

 ### <ins>Modality Effect and the grammar</ins> ###
-**Gan, Linghui**, Jon Gajewski, & Diane Lillo-Martin (in prep.)
-Why do sign languages make prominent use of the sentence final position?. *Biolinguistics*. 📝
+**Gan, Linghui**, Jon Gajewski, & Diane Lillo-Martin (submitted) Why do sign languages make prominent use of the sentence final position?. *Biolinguistics*. 📝

 **Gan, Linghui** & Jon Gajewski (2025, November). *Why do sign languages make prominent use of the sentence final position?* [conference presentation (stage)].
 [Interdisciplinary Workshop on Sign Language Grammars, Parsing Models, & the Brain](https://sign-language-grammars-parsers-brain.github.io/venue-travel-accommodation/).
 Leipzig, Germany. 👩🏻‍🏫